microsoft/Cognitive-Samples-IntelligentKiosk/Documentation/BingNewsAnalytics.md

 ![alt text](https://github.com/Microsoft/Cognitive-Samples-IntelligentKiosk/blob/master/Documentation/BingNewsAnalytics.jpg "Bing News Analytics")

-This example connects the Bing News APIs with the Text Analtyics APIs to create a visualization of the news based on their sentiment and most common topics.
+This example connects the Bing News APIs with the Text Analytics APIs to create a visualization of the news based on their sentiment and most common topics.

 *	The results contain the top-50 results from Bing News for the given query, sorted by sentiment of the headlines from most positive to most negative.
 A background color reflects the sentiment (using a linear gradient from green to red) to make it easy to digest, but the sentiment value is also displayed for reference and for the color blind.
 *	The Sentiment Distribution on the top-left provides the big picture of the news sentiment.
 The colors in the chart also match the colors used in the result tiles.